 Simple doesn’t necessarily mean that it’s easy, but simply stated goals help you look at a list and know exactly what you need to do.
 If you look at a goal and have to think about what you need to do to count that goal as done, your goal isn’t simple.

 Is Your Goal Meaningful?

-A goal is meaningful when you can look at it and quickly understand the importance of completing that goal.
+A smart goal is meaningful when you can look at it and quickly understand the importance of completing that goal.

 Is Your Goal Actionable?

-A goal is actionable when it’s immediately clear what action needs to be taken to accomplish the goal.
+A smart goal is actionable when it’s immediately clear what action needs to be taken to accomplish the goal.

 Is Your Goal Realistic?